March, 2018

 Scilla (Scylla)

-Depending on how you arrive to Scilla, you land in Marina Grande or the village of Chianalea.
+Depending on how you arrive at Scilla, you land in Marina Grande or the village of Chianalea.

 The towns are connected by the massive tunnelled archway and nestled on either side of the 4th-century Castello Ruffo.
 Strategically perched high on a rocky outcrop, overlooking the stunning Tyrrhenian Sea, I’m yet to visit this castle – next trip…